Satsuki Azalea Bonsai Care

 The Satsuki Azalea is a popular choice among Bonsai.
 This particular plant is very hardy and produces magnificent flowers ranging up to seven inches in diameter.
 Of all shrubs with flowers, the Azalea is by far the most dramatic with brilliant blooms of radiant colors blooming in late spring.
 While there are many species of Azalea, the Satsuki, or Rhododendron indicum is easily one of the most popular, featuring an excellent low, twiggy habit with lovely funnel shaped unscented flowers in whites, pinks, reds and purples.
 The Satsuki is identified by two blossoms on the end of the terminal; they also have slightly hairy leaves budding out freely from even fairly old wood.
 Because the azalea is highly coveted in Japan, there have been hundreds of different varieties, in every color except yellow, bright orange, and true blue.

-Keep outside until temps drop below 9 degrees, taking care to always protect your Bonsai from the stress of frost, and then move into a frost free shed.
+Keep outside until temps drop below 45° F, taking care to always protect your Bonsai from the stress of frost, and then move into a cool or cold room.
+Temperatures kept between 35° - 55° F will be best.
 Once dormant, it should be placed in a protected location and mulched up the rim of the pot.
 Mice and rabbits find the soft bark of the azaleas particularly tasty so keep that in mind when you select your storage spot.
-For those who want to keep their bonsai indoors year-round, the Satsuki Azalea Bonsai is happy to oblige; a cool window and plenty of light is needed for successfully keeping an azalea indoors during the winter months as is the need for frequent misting and high humidity.

 This lovely Bonsai will do well in a bright location that is filtered from direct sunlight or with about half a day of direct sunlight as it dislikes being kept in full sun, which will also fade and ruin the flowers and damage the roots; because they demand cooler temperatures to stay healthy.
-It can take full sun for a little while, but will look best when in a light shade or bright diffused indoor light.
+It can take full sun for a little while, but will look best when in a light shade.

 Azaleas do not like any hint of dry soil so be sure to keep the soil evenly moist at all times.
 The tree should be watered at least once a day throughout the growing season to insure that the soil mass remains moist— not soggy.
 Azaleas do not like to dry out; if allowed to do so, the fine fibrous roots will quickly desiccate and die.
 When you water, it is best to try to use lime free tap water or rainwater because Azaleas hate lime.
 It becomes especially important in hard-water areas to water with rainwater only to avoid lime deposits building up in the soil.
 Though not preferable, if hard water has to be used on occasions, the pH value of the compost can be adjusted by applying white vinegar to water once a month.
 Mix at a rate of 1 tablespoon to a gallon of water.
 Azaleas like perfect drainage as air is essential to ensure that rot does develop in the root ball.